musket-ml/segmentation_training_pipeline/README.md

 ### Training a model

 Let's start from the absolutely minimalistic example.
-Let's say that you have two folders, one of them contains jpeg images, and another one - png files with segmentation masks for them.
+Let's say that you have two folders, one of them contains jpeg images, and another one - png files with segmentation masks for these images.
 And you need to train a neural network that will do segmentation for you.
-In this extremly simple setup all that you need to do is to type following 5 lines of python code:
+In this extremely simple setup all that you need is to type following 5 lines of python code:
 ```python
 from segmentation_pipeline.impl.datasets import SimplePNGMaskDataSet